Antral follicle

-An antral or secondary follicle, also known as Graafian follicle and tertiary follicle, is an ovarian follicle during a certain latter stage of folliculogenesis.
+An antral follicle, is a tertiary follicle, a developing ovarian follicle that may progress to a mature pre-ovulatory follicle known as a Graafian follicle.

 Definitions differ in where the shift into an antral follicle occurs in the staging of folliculogenesis, with some stating that it occurs when entering the secondary stage, and others stating that it occurs when entering the tertiary stage.

+During folliculogenesis a cavity known as an antrum is formed.
+Follicular fluid begins to fill the antrum and when filled the follicle is known as an antral follicle.

 Appearance

 The antral follicle is marked by the formation of a fluid-filled cavity adjacent to the oocyte called the antrum.
 The basic structure of the mature follicle has formed and no novel cells are detectable.
 Granulosa and theca cells continue to undergo mitosis concomitant with an increase in antrum volume.
-The Graaf follicle reaches its maximum diameter (20–22 mm) during ovulation.
 Antral follicles can attain a tremendous size that is hampered only by the availability of follicle stimulating hormone (FSH), on which it is dependent in this stage of folliculogenesis.

 By command of an oocyte-secreted morphogenic gradient, the antral follicle's granulosa cells begin to differentiate themselves into four distinct subtypes: corona radiata that surrounds the zona pellucida, membrana that is interior to the basal lamina, periantral that is adjacent to the antrum, and cumulus oophorus that connects the membrana and corona radiata granulosa cells together.
 Each type of cell behaves differently in response to FSH.